Skip to main content

 Brenda described pulling into the driveway and immediately knowing that this was the house.
 The sprawling home had a country look with a lovely roofline and a porch.
 And yes, the roof was tin and the porch did indeed wrap around the house.

 It was not long after moving into their new home that the Blanchettes began renovating the interior and exterior.
 “We redid the whole house,” said Brenda.
-The couple converted a screened porch into a sunroom and entirely recreated the garden, adding fiberglass pools, a pool house and landscaping.
-Those who are also planning to add a pool in their property may look for reputable fiberglass pool installers.
+The couple converted a screened porch into a sunroom and entirely recreated the garden, adding a pool, pool house and landscaping.
+“Our most recent project was the kitchen,” added Brenda.
+“We gutted it and expanded it a bit.”

 The kitchen is a triumph.
 With the help of Moyanne Harding of Interiors by Moyanne, Oliver Geoghegan of Geoghegan Builders and Grayson (Eddie) Ferguson, of Grayson Ferguson Woodworking, Brenda created an extraordinary kitchen.
 “Brenda was delightful to work with,” said Moyanne.
 “She allowed me to bring the finest of the finest from the design world into her home.”